Magic Valley: Culture

 Cultural events are routinely held at CSI.
 County fairs are held throughout the region in the late summer, the largest being the Twin Falls County Fair in Filer during the week immediately preceding Labor Day.
 The Sun Valley resort in Blaine County hosts several attractions throughout the year.
 The town of Hagerman hosts a large blues fest in September.

 The Magic Valley is home to the Magic Valley Arts Council, a non-profit umbrella arts organization that serves the greater Twin Falls area and surrounding 8-county Magic Valley region.
 The organization's mission is to foster and promote experiences in the arts for all people in the Greater Twin Falls.
 It is an association of arts organizations, individuals, educational institutions and businesses looking for opportunities to improve the quality of life in the Magic Valley area by providing arts and cultural opportunities.
 Annual events and programs include Kids Art in the Park, Arts on Tour, Brown Bag Lecture Series, theatrical productions, the Full Moon Gallery of Fine Art and Contemporary Craft, public art projects and many others.

 Leisure

 Popular leisure activities in the Magic Valley include camping, hunting and fishing.
 Skiing at several resorts throughout the region is one of the most popular winter activities.
 Jackpot, Nevada, which is closely associated with the Magic Valley region, offers casino gaming.
 The Perrine Bridge draws many BASE jumpers from around the world.
-It is the only man-made structure in the USA that is legally jumpable without a permit.
+It is the only man-made structure in the US that is legally jumpable without a permit.